 $next_year->set_all_wishs($this_year->get_all_wishs());

-// word (similar to get, but respects language preference in a multilingual store)
+// txt (similar to get, but respects language preference in a multilingual store)

 // Get the topic type of the tobject